-12.5 AMENDMENTS TO COUNCIL DELEGATIONS
+8.5 AMENDMENTS TO COUNCIL DELEGATIONS

-TRIM Ref: D19/128393 Author: Meluka Bancroft, Manager Governance, Property and Contracts Authoriser: David MacLennan, Chief Executive Officer Attachments: Council Delegations Register 2019/20 (in mark up) U Legal Advice - Council Delegations and Authorisations - Confidential OAG's Audit Results Report 2017-18 - Financial Audits of Local Government Entities U
+Author: Meluka Bancroft, Manager Governance, Property and Contracts

+Authoriser: David MacLennan, Chief Executive Officer

+Attachments: 1.
+Council Delegations Register 2019/20 (in mark up) 🗓 🖼

+2. Legal Advice - Council Delegations and Authorisations - Confidential

+3. OAG's Audit Results Report 2017-18 - Financial Audits of Local

+Government Entities J

 - 1. APPROVES BY ABSOLUTE MAJORITY the following amendments to the Council delegations, as shown in mark up in the Council Delegations Register at Attachment 1; - 1.1 amendment of delegation 4.4 to include reference to section 112(2) Building Act 2011, which sets out what a building order can require a person to do; - 1.2 inclusion of a new delegation to enable the CEO to commence prosecutions for any offences under the Building Act 2011; - 1.3 amendment of delegation 10.1 to allow apointment of designated officers under the Tobacco Products Control Act 2006 and Criminal Procedures Act 2004; - 1.4 inclusion of a new delegation to allow the CEO to enforce compliance with a planning direction notice issued under section 214 of the Planning and Development Act 2005; - 2.
 REVOKES BY ABSOLUTE MAJORITY delegation 2.1.1 Delegation to audit and risk committee; and - 3.
-NOTES that the following amendments will be made to the Council Delegations Register as shown in mark up at Attachment 1: - 3.1 appointment of authorised persons under the Caravan Parks and Camping Grounds Act 1995 (Delegation 15.1) will be removed, as this Act provides the Chief Executive Officer with the power to appoint authorised persons, so no Council delegation is required; and - 3.2 issue of certificates under sections 39 and 40 of the Liquor Control Act 1988 (Delegation 16.1) will be removed as this is an administrative function.
+NOTES that the following amendments will be made to the Council Delegations Register as shown in mark up at Attachment 1: - 3.1 appointment of authorised persons under the Caravan Parks and Camping GroundsAct 1995 (Delegation 15.1) will be removed, as this Act is not relevant to the City; and - 3.2 issue of certificates under sections 39 and 40 of the Liquor Control Act 1988 (Delegation 16.1) will be removed as this is an administrative function.